(Last Updated On: November 6, 2022)

 - Fill the pot with cold water about an inch above the potatoes.

-- Add 1 teaspoon of table salt to the water and the potatoes.
+- Add the table salt to the water and the potatoes.
 Stir it up a bit.

 - Turn the burner on high and bring the water to a boil.
 Once the water is boiling, reduce the heat to medium-high.